 Trip Style Mozambique Budget Safari Packages

-An affordable two week wildlife and beach tour to Mozambique & Kruger Park in South Africa.
-Relax on Mozambique's tropical beaches, dive in the warms waters of the idyllic Bazaruto Islands and see the Big Five of Africa in Kruger Park.
+An affordable two-week wildlife and beach tour to Mozambique, Swaziland & Kruger Park in South Africa.
+Relax on Mozambique's tropical beaches, including the idyllic Bazaruto Islands, visit scenic Swaziland and see Africa's Big Five in Kruger Park.

 Trip Style Mozambique Overland Safaris